aeturrell/coding-for-economists/README.md

 ### Uploading Built Files

-Only upload built files based on a successful commit or merge to the main branch.
+You should not need to upload built files manually as there are GitHub Actions that auto build and auto publish when there's a new release.
+Sometimes it is useful to republish locally, however.
 See [here](https://jupyterbook.org/publish/gh-pages.html) for how to upload revised HTML files, but the key command is

 ```bash
 ghp-import -n -p -f _build/html
 ```

-Typically, only maintainers will need to upload built files.

 ### Pre-commit